easafe/purescript-flame/docs/events.md

 }
 ```

-Besides the updated model, `update` also returns an array of side effects to perform.
-Each entry in the array may optionally raise another `message`, which in turn is handled by `update` as well.
+That means that `update` returns an updated model but also an array of side effects to perform.
+Each entry in the array may optionally raise another `message`, which is in turn handled by `update` as well.

 Consider an application to roll dices